donRumata03/Conspects/README.md

 - Install font pack from directory `Fonts/Kurale`
 - Install latexmk (via package manager on Linux or from binaries.
 In the second case — don't forget to install perl before…)
 - Install an IDE for efficient work with latex (I've recently switched to Visual Studio Code from Texify Idea.
 It's a bit less clever but offers some tasty features…)
+- To compile Markdown to pdf from console you also need to install pandoc.
+There are should not be any pitfalls…
+- For editing Markdown files I recommend [Typora - a truly minimal markdown editor](https://typora.io/).
+As well as pandoc, typora supports something called «enriched markdown» (my own term).
+But it's much more convenient to edit md conspects in typora but compile through pandoc.
+Unfortunately, «enriched markdowns» are a bit different, so you probably need to make sure that you files are maintaind compilable…

+## Building && contributing instruction

+Now, when all the desired sowtware is installed, it's time to get used to python sripts for common operations with conspects.